kubanmar/madas-docs/modules.rst

     * Modules to calculate and manipulate similarity matrices
     * An API to connect to local or external data sources

-In the following, we will exermine each component in detail.
+In the following, we will examine each component in detail.

 .. toctree::
    :maxdepth: 1